The B2BKing Quick Start Guide explains how to install and activate the plugin.

 The first step is going to B2BKing > Settings > Main Settings and choosing either B2B Shop, or B2B + B2C Hybrid.

 B2B Shop - All your customers are businesses

 B2B + B2C - You sell to businesses, as well as individuals.

-The main difference is that B2C customers will not see B2B-specific items.
+The main difference is that B2C customers will not see B2B-specific items if you use the B2B + B2C mode.
 For example they will not see "Bulk Order Form" or "Conversations" in the My Account panel.

-In the same panel (in B2BKing > Settings > Main Settings), set which of the 5 configurable features you would like to use.
-These are items that show in B2B users' my account panel
+In the same panel (in B2BKing > Settings > Main Settings), configure which of the 5 configurable features you would like to use.
+These are items that show in B2B users' my account panel.

-This is the button that this setting controls:
+This is the button controlled by this setting:

-In B2BKing > Settings> Guest Access Restriction, you control the experience of guest users (logged out users) by choosing one of the options.
+In B2BKing > Settings> Guest Access Restriction, you can control the experience of guest users (logged out users) by choosing one of these options.

 There are 4 main options: hidden prices, hidden shop, force login, quote request system.
 These options are explained in detail here.

 If you want to configure these things in more detail, for example to hide prices only for a category of products, or enable quote requests for logged in users as well, this kind of configuration can be done through B2BKing's Dynamic Rules system (in B2BKing > Dynamic Rules).